 Pam asks: Three years ago I racked up debts on several credit cards.
 I paid those cards off and closed them.
-Today, my only card has a 19% APR and no rewards.
+Today, my only card has a 19 percent APR and no rewards.
 My credit score is only about 600 because I was (quite) late a few times.
 Today, I am debt free except for $3,000 on this card.
-I’ll pay it off in a year, but I hate paying 19% interest.
+I’ll pay it off in a year, but I hate paying 19 percent interest.
 Can I qualify for a balance transfer credit card?

-Chances are your credit score is still too poor to qualify for the best balance transfer rates like a 0% APR for 15 months on the Discover Card .
+Unfortunately, your credit score is still too poor to qualify for 0 percent balance transfer cards.

-You can try applying for these or other so-called prime cards (credit cards marketed to those with good or very good credit), but do not be surprised if your application is declined.
-Typically these cards want applicants with FICO scores of at least 700, or at least above 650.
-That’s not to say, however, that somebody with a lower score would never be approved, or somebody with a high score would be approved.
-Credit cards look at other factors besides your score, like your income and job history, and your current level of indebtedness.
+That’s not to say, however, that somebody with a lower score would never be approved, or somebody with a high score would always be approved.
+Credit cards look at other factors besides your score, like your income and job history, your current level of indebtedness, how recently and frequently you made late payments, and other factors.

 If you do apply for these cards, note that every application for credit will lower your score, but only slightly.
 Making timely payments to your creditors and reducing your total debt are the most important things you can do to improve your score.